fbrown222/WebDevHW/project_3/readme.md

 I would like to have a gothic style to the website, as Shelley's work is a "gothic novel".
 So, I'd like to incorporate gothic archictecture into the interface (i.e. gothic cathedral windows for buttons).
 Silhouetted bare tree limbs against a dark background would also help to create the ominous feeling that Frankenstein has.
 Here is my mood board for inspiration.

 ![image of Frankstein Site mood board](./images/ShelleyMoodBoard.png)

+---
+## Week Two

+This week I went forth with my color scheme and I really think it worked well.
+As for my font choices I wanted to do something cursive that brought back some Gothic spirit, but I didn't want to choose something I couldn't read.
+You know there's always that person's cursive you can't read because its too fancy (looking at you, mom).
+So I choose something to keep the old-style spirit for just titles and reviews but its still legible.
+And I didn't want to go too crazy for the main content font, so I chose a nice san-serif font thats easy to read.